 Is Fake Coughing In Babies Normal?

 In most cases, fake coughs are a trick to get the caregiver’s attention.
-Most parents or caregivers say “bless you,” cuddle, talk to the baby, wipe the nose, etc., of a coughing baby.
-Thus, it is normal for little ones to fake coughs or sneezes for extra attention (1).
+It is normal for little ones to fake coughs, sniffles, or sneezes for extra attention (1).

-Fake coughs might begin at the age of six months, when babies become more social by playing with parents and respond to sounds by making sounds (2).
+Fake coughs might begin as early as at the age of six months, when infants become more social by playing with parents and respond to sounds by making sounds (2).
 A baby’s developing brain may be curious to try ways of communicating and seeking attention from parents.

 Babies cough, sneeze, or make noises since they are learning to make sounds.
+They consider coughing a type of sound to get the parents attention.
 Therefore, it is normal for the baby to fake cough, and it is nothing to worry about if your baby is playful and not coughing a lot.

 Reasons Behind A Baby’s Fake Cough